Colin Montgomerie

 Colin Stuart Montgomerie (born 23 June 1963) is a Scottish professional golfer.
 He has won a record eight European Tour Order of Merit titles, including a streak of seven consecutive ones from 1993 to 1999.
-He has won 31 European Tour events, the most of any British player, placing him fourth on the all-time list of golfers with most European Tour victories.
+He has won 31 European Tour events, third among European players, placing him fourth on the all-time list of golfers with most European Tour victories.
+However, Montgomerie never won on the PGA Tour.

 Montgomerie won three consecutive Volvo PGA Championships at Wentworth Club between 1998 and 2000.
 He has finished runner-up on five occasions in major championships and his career-high world ranking is second.
 He was inducted into the World Golf Hall of Fame in 2013.

 After turning 50 in 2013, Montgomerie has had a successful career on the PGA Tour Champions and European Senior Tour, including winning three senior major championships.

 Early life

 Although Scottish by birth and ancestry, he was raised in Yorkshire, England, where his father, James Montgomerie, was Managing Director of Fox's Biscuits.
 He spent a number of years with the Ilkley Golf Club, where he was tutored by the past professional Bill Ferguson.
 He was educated at both Leeds Grammar School and Strathallan School, Perthshire.
 During his time in Leeds, he became a supporter of Leeds United.
 His father later became the secretary of Royal Troon Golf Club, one of Scotland's most famous clubs.